 "Did you think we wouldn't be?"
 Mum responded.

-"I thought it would be OK, but I couldn't help worrying a bit..."
+"I thought it would be okay, but I couldn't help worrying a bit..."

-"Well," Dad said, "I hope you know that your Mum and I love you a lot and we will always love and support you, no matter what."
-He smiled, glanced at John, and looked back to me as he continued.
+"Well," Dad said, "I hope you know that your Mum and I will always love and support you, no matter what." he said, glanced at John, and looked back to me as he continued.
 "From what I can see, John seems to feel the same way as your Mum and I"

 "As long as you're happy and you're not hurting anyone," Mum added, "then we're happy as well."

 "Of course," Dad continued, "I can't say we aren't concerned, but our concern is because there are difficulties and even dangers with being gay in present society.
 I'm sure you're already aware of at least some of the problems, but anyway, we can talk about that later.
 First though...
 You know we respect your privacy, but we'd like to ask you some questions.... and I'm sure you know the usual 'house rule' that applies?"